moorepants/eme171/content/pages/ode-integration-best-practices.rst

 .. topic:: Computation speed of ``eval_rhs``
    :class: alert alert-info

-   This function will be executed many many times so it is important that this function only calculates the state derivatives and does nothing else.
-At a minimum it is evaluated :math:`n` times, where :math:`n` is the number of time instances you desire a solution at.
-But any quality ODE solver will execute this function much more then :math:`n`.
-The solvers are often adaptive and will adjust the time step during integration to ensure low integration error when the trajectories change rapidly.
+   This function will be executed many times so it is important that this function only calculates the state derivatives and does nothing else.
+A simple ODE solver will evaluate the function :math:`n` times, where :math:`n` is the number of time instances you desire a solution at.
+But any quality ODE solver will execute this function more or less times than :math:`n`.
+The solvers are often adaptive and will adjust the time step during integration to ensure low integration error.
+Fewer time evaluations are needed for slowly changing trajectories and more evaluations are needed when the trajectories change rapidly.
 Systems that have rapidly changing state trajectories are referred to as "stiff systems" or "stiff equations".
-For example, a stiff system may require :math:`1000
-   \times n` executions for an acceptable solution.
-Below, it is shown how to calculate all desired quantities that you may be tempted to calculate in ``eval_rhs``.
+   For example, a stiff system may require :math:`1000 \times n` executions for an acceptable solution.
+Below, it is shown how to calculate all desired quantities that you may be tempted to calculate in ``eval_rhs`` so that you can keep this function minimal.

 Integrating the Equations
 -------------------------